catreunion/classic-docu00/docs/hygraph/12Journey.md

 4. For **each field** in the query, the server invokes that field's **resolver function** to populate data from a correct source.

-5. As all of the query's fields are resolved, the **data is assembled into a nicely ordered JSON object** with the **exact same shape as the query**.
+5. As all of the query's fields are resolved, the **data is assembled / stitched into a nicely ordered JSON object** with the **exact same shape as the query**.

 6. The server assigns the object to the HTTP response body's **data key**, and it's time for the return trip, back to our app.

 7. Our web app (GraphQL client) receives the response with exactly the data it needs, passes that data to the right components to render them.

+An amazing illustration by apollographql.com

 ![An amazing illustration by apollographql.com](https://res.cloudinary.com/apollographql/image/upload/e_sharpen:50,c_scale,q_90,w_1440,fl_progressive/v1617351987/odyssey/lift-off-part2/lop2-1-06_enfbis.jpg)